IAL Economics: assessment support

 Evaluation: up to 6 marks are available across 3 levels.

-Generic and undeveloped evaluation points achieve only Level 1.
+Level 1: generic and undeveloped evaluation points

-Level 3 candidates not only identify evaluative points and develop these, but answers are fully in context.
+Level 3: candidates not only identify evaluative points and develop these, but answers are fully in context.

 In order to access higher level evaluation marks candidates need to develop a chain of reasoning in their evaluative comments.
 This is an area which centres will need to focus upon.